tomruttle/app-manager/README.md

   * `hydrate`: Called on first page load.
 If you are rendering your app isomorphically, you will likely need to grab the initial state of your `scripts` from the DOM.
   * `unmount`: Called when the user browses away from an app, and `scripts` are to be unloaded from the page.
 Useful to clear up any event listeners, and to reset any mutable state.
     * If you are using React, you will need to call `ReactDOM.unmountComponentAtNode` in order to free up the `slot`.
-  * `mount`: Called when you browse to the `appPath` of a new app.
+  * `render`: Called when you browse to the `appPath` of a new app.
 The page will not refresh when the new set of `fragments` load the required `scripts`, so any initial state much be fetched by xhr.
   * `onStateChange`: Called when the HTML5 history api is used to change the browser state.
 This event will calculate if the `app` has changed, and if so, decide which `scripts` to unmount and which to mount in their place.

 ## Dependencies